Cost of LivingUpdated May 2026

 Is Fresno Cheap or Expensive for Cost of Living?

-Cost of Living costs in Fresno are shaped by several local factors: a labor market where supply roughly matches demand, keeping service prices near national benchmarks, a housing market that gives you more square footage per dollar than either coast, and Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear..
-These factors keep prices below what you'd pay in most US metros.
+Cost of Living in Fresno are shaped by several local factors: a labor market where supply roughly matches demand, keeping service prices near national benchmarks, a housing market that gives you more square footage per dollar than either coast, and Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear..
+The net effect puts pricing near the national midpoint.

 Practical Advice for Fresno